 The Bachelor and Master of Engineering degrees were established in 1913.

-The School of Civil, Environmental & Mining Engineering supports the Missions of the University of Adelaide and the Faculty of Engineering, Computer and Mathematical Sciences in achieving wide international recognition, by:
+The School of Civil, Environmental and Mining Engineering supports the missions of the University of Adelaide and the Faculty of Engineering, Computer and Mathematical Sciences in achieving wide international recognition, by:

 - conducting research of international standard